 Creating new numbers and porting over old ones is a useful way to bring in new customers.
 Grasshopper has great tools, but our guide on how to get a toll-free number will inform you of the ease of use for non-subscribers.

 This feature is available to Grasshopper Connect subscribers.
 It allows the subscriber to sync their Gmail or G Suite accounts to their business phone number.
 This way, all communications coming from a particular client or customer will be incorporated into the same inbox.
 This will include calls, texts, and emails.

 All Grasshopper plans include business texting, which will be a major feather in the cap of any business.
 Colleagues on the same Grasshopper plan can collaborate at no extra charge, and they can also use it as a multichannel outbound and inbound method of communication with customers.
 An increasingly high number of people would prefer a text-based form of contact with a brand, and this Grasshopper feature opens up this channel.

 64% of businesses should use texting as a channel for reaching out, according to a recent study.
 This business texting feature is completely independent of the built-in texting apps on smartphones.
 The feature also allows users to check their business texts on desktop devices.

 For businesses where compliance and regulation are a must, call recording and a paper trail are a must.
 Voicemail transcription uses voice recognition technology to decipher your voicemails and transfer them via text and/or email.
 This allows users to quickly scan through them and make decisions without having to take the time to listen to them.
 A tool like this is a real timesaver for many small business owners and combined with its unlimited calling and call transfer features, teams are connected everywhere.

 The IVR recordings from the voice studio are crystal-clear and professional-sounding.
-The auto attendants and automated messaging of Grasshopper sounds very professional will help customers perceive a business as having a national presence with a higher level of credibility.
+The auto attendants and automated messaging of Grasshopper help customers perceive a business as having a national presence with a higher level of credibility.